 Home Heating Dos and Don’ts

-Winter is well underway, and with the unmistakable chill of January comes higher heating costs.
+Winter is coming, and with the unmistakable chill of January comes higher heating costs.
 At THA Heating, Air, & Plumbing we want to help you take control of costs, while also making sure you, your family, and your home are safe.
 We’ve prepared a list of dos and don’ts for firing up your heating system with maximum efficiency all season long.

 - Start heating your home earlier than you might think you should.
 It’s far better for your heating system to gradually work its way up to the optimal temperature as the weather gets colder than to try and heat your entire home quickly by forcing it to a higher temperature.
+It’ll also allow a smoother transition for the body

 - Keep the thermostat at 68 degrees Fahrenheit to ensure warmth without breaking the bank.
 Use blankets and fireplaces to your advantage – these will keep you warm at a much lower cost than cranking up the thermostat.